wealthguardcode/gig/programs/cargo-and-logistics.md

 heroDescription: In today's environment, companies shipping goods around the world are facing large risk management challenges.
 image: /images/cargo/cargo-1.jpeg
 image2: /images/cargo/cargo-1.jpeg
-subHeading: Cargo and Logistics Insurance
+subHeading: Cargo & Logistics Insurance and Stock Throughput
-description: In today's environment, companies shipping goods around the world are facing large risk management challenges.
-Our Cargo and Logistics team are leaders in helping your business avoid business disruptions and recover from costly perils.
+description: Our Cargo and Logistics team are experts in helping your business avoid disruptions and recover from costly perils.
+Our Stock Throughput coverage options provide additional protection for goods from origin to destination.
-highlights: Our Cargo and Logistics team are leaders in helping your business avoid business disruptions and recover from costly perils.
+highlights: For more information about Cargo & Logistics Insurance and Stock Throughput Policy options, contact WealthGuard below.
 ---
 <!-- Markdown generator - https://jaspervdj.be/lorem-markdownum/ -->

-Cargo insurance protects you from financial loss due to damaged or lost cargo.
-It pays you the amount you're insured for if a covered event happens to your freight.
+Cargo insurance protects a business from financial loss due to damaged or lost cargo.
+WealthGuard also offers Stock Throughput Policy (STP) options.

+A Stock Throughput Policy is a marine policy that insures a company’s inventory and the flow of goods from the source of production to the final destination, whether to a place of storage or a retail store.
+Purchasing an STP rather than a separate transit and storage or property policy can provide more seamless coverage of goods, as well as more control of inventory risks throughout the entire supply chain.

-100% underwritten by certain underwriters at Lloyd's
+100% underwritten by certain underwriters at Lloyd's.

 <img src="/images/Coverholder at Lloyds_black_rgb.png" width="350" height="130" style="display: block; margin: auto;" />

 We cover:
-- General cargo for retailers, distributors, assemblers and manufactures
+- General cargo for retailers, distributors, assemblers and manufacturers
 - Inland and ocean coverage
-- Contractor's equipment (mobile)
+- Contractor equipment (mobile)
-- Project risks- including delay in start-up
+- Project risks including delay in start-up
 - Liability for logistic operators
 - Liability for forwarders, warehouse keepers and haulers